 According to the World Health Organisation (WHO)1, malnutrition refers to deficiencies, excesses, or imbalances in a person’s intake of energy and/or nutrients.
 Malnutrition manifests in various ways including stunting, wasting, underweight, and overweight/obesity.
 Furthermore, malnutrition is associated with functional conditions such as dysphagia, with poor mental health, and chronic diseases.

-In this section you will find extensive research on the therapeutic role of diet, including resources for dietary guidelines and nutrition screening& assessment.
-We also cover requirements and recommendations for food safety, healthy eating, nutrients and hydration.
+In this section you will find extensive research on nutrition health and wellness that covers the role of diet in health, dietary guidelines and nutrition screening & assessment.
+We also cover requirements and recommendations for food safety, healthy eating, nutrients and hydration in all stages of a patient’s life.

 Obesity is a growing concern worldwide.
 For the first time in modern history, the current generation is expected to have a shorter life expectancy than their parents, simply because of obesity and the associated increased risk of non-communicable diseases (NCDs).
 Here you can access a wide range of content dealing with obesity management, metabolic syndrome, childhood obesity and more.